 - $_zp_current_image is setup in image context as within the next_image() loop on a theme's album.php or on the single image display on image.php.

 For example to get the title of the current album selected you can use $_zp_current_album->getTitle().
 This is actually the same as the template function getAlbumTitle().

 All template functions of course use these global objects and you can actually do everything with the class methodes directly.
-Many times the template functions provide value added such as outputing full html sets for your convenience (like the tag cloud html list, the page navigation and similar things).
+Many times the template functions provide added value such as outputing full HTML sets for your convenience (like the tag cloud HTML list, the page navigation and similar things).

 Read more: A more complete list of Zenphoto's global variables

 If you want to venture past the standard current context objects you can instantiate your own.
 That is pretty standard object orientation.
 Here the steps to create an image and album object with Zenphoto's framework:

 NOTE 1: The "folder name" means the name of the real folder on the filesystem within the root "albums" folder of your installation.
 If you want to create an object of a subalbum the name must include the parent album name(s) like "toplalbumfoldername/subalbum1folder/subalbum2folder" (etc);

 NOTE 2: This is not a typo as you should NOT use the constructor new Album() (note the space) for creating a new album object but always the special function newAlbum()!
 It is this function that determines the appropriate "album" class to instantiate based on the filename suffix.

 NOTE: This is not a typo as you should NOT use the constructor new Image() (note the space) for creating a new image object but always the special function newImage()!
 It is this function that determines the appropriate "image" class to instantiate based on the filename suffix.

 It works similar for Zenpage items as well: